 Filling up Easter baskets gets harder as the kids get older, am I right?
 For some reason I feel like girl baskets are easier than boy baskets, but maybe that’s because I don’t have girls!
-And if I’m being honest, most likely my 17-year old boy will be getting money or gift cards in his basket this year because that boy is B. R. O. K. E. But here are some things I found while looking around that I thought I’d share with you all for some last minute ideas (Amazon items are affiliate links).
+And if I’m being honest, most likely my 17-year old boy will be getting money or gift cards in his basket this year because that boy is B. R. O. K. E. But here are some things I found while looking around that I thought I’d share with you all for some last minute ideas.

 2. Natural Life Daisy Ring – I love the boho-feel of this brand and found some cute gift ideas that I may bookmark for future birthday and Christmas gifts!

 3. Natural Life Worry Dolls – It’s such a worrisome time in our world right now.
 What a cute way to encourage our kids to put their worries aside.

 4. Natural Life Rainbow Mug – I just may get this for myself!
 (4/2023 link updated to similar mug)